-St. Ansgar is known as “The Garden Spot of Iowa” because of the beautiful local gardens, large old trees and lush farmland around the town.
+St. Ansgar is known as “The Garden Spot of Iowa” because of the beautiful local gardens, large old trees and lush farmland surrounding the town.

-Located near St. Ansgar is the Cedar River which provides opportunities for excellent boating, fishing, water-skiing and other activities.
-Halvorson Park is located 1 mile south of town.
-Cedar River Sportsman’s Park, which overlooks the river, is located 2 miles southeast of town.
-Both are wonderful places for picnics and camping.
+Located nearby is the Cedar River, with opportunities for boating, fishing, waterskiing and other activities.
+Great for picnics and camping, Halvorson Park is located a mile south of town and includes a boat launching ramp, and Cedar River Sportsman’s Park overlooks the river, just two miles southeast of town.